gravitational/teleport/docs/2.7/trustedclusters.md

 Troubleshooting access denied messages can be challenging.
 A Teleport administrator should check to see the following:

-* Which roles a user is assigned on "main" when they retreive their SSH certificate via `tsh login`.
-You can inspect the retreived certificate with `tsh status` command on the client side.
+* Which roles a user is assigned on "main" when they retrieve their SSH certificate via `tsh login`.
+You can inspect the retrieved certificate with `tsh status` command on the client side.
 * Which roles a user is assigned on "east" when the role mapping takes place.
   The role mapping result is reflected in the Teleport audit log.
 By default,